 Meanwhile, the psyllids have struck again.
 A few years ago psyllids from Peru devastated our pepper trees, particularly on Stanford Avenue, where many trees were removed.
 Meanwhile, another psyllid, the lerp insect from Australia, has infested several species of eucalyptus.
 The tiny insects are found on the leaves, sheltered by a white tent, known as a lerp, about ⅛ inch in diameter.
 It is hard to believe that the barely visible insect feeding contentedly inside can do so much damage to the foliage as a whole; it evidently releases a bad enzyme while feeding.
 Wasps that specialize in parasitizing lerp insects have been released and it remains to be seen what the net damage will prove to be.
 The fallen lerps are sugary and edible, but when they fall on a hard surface they stick to the shoes and make a mess when tramped into the house.

 The different eucalyptus species far outnumber the species of oaks and pines, the next most abundant genera on campus.
 The many eucalypts are conveniently grouped according to the type of bark.

 Ironbarks, except when young, have hard, rough, fissured bark, very dark to jet black, that does not drop off.
-See them around the Meyer Library and on Panama Street (E. sideroxylon).
+See them around Meyer Green and on Panama Street (E. sideroxylon).